-Whatever I have written over here is my personal opinion based on the facts and my own experiences of using both the tools, therefore you must perform your due diligence before choosing any of the tools between Elementor Pro and Oxygen Builder.
+Whatever I have written over here is my personal opinion based on the facts and my own experiences of using both tools, therefore you must perform your due diligence before choosing any of the tools between Elementor Pro and Oxygen Builder.

-First of all, I should tell you something about myself so you can understand how I am eligible to compare these two tools.
+First of all, I should tell you something about myself, so you can understand how I am eligible to compare these two tools.

 Hi, I am Wasim, a Web Strategist, and Web Designer for more than 3 years.
 I run a WordPress web design business from my home office and build strategic websites for small businesses from all over the world.

-When I started my journey I used to build websites using readymade themes from the WordPress directory as well as from the Envato marketplace
+When I started my journey, I used to build websites using ready-made themes from the WordPress directory as well as from the Envato marketplace.

-But I was not completely satisfied with the results, thus I started testing out different tools such as WP Bakery, Visual Builder, Fusion builder by Avada, and DIVI.
+But I was not completely satisfied with the results, thus I started testing out different tools such as WP Bakery, Visual Builder, Fusion builder by Avada, and Divi.

-Then one day I get to know about the Elementor page builder and started using the free version of Elementor to design websites, being a non-coder it was a great tool for me to design websites as I wanted to.
+Then one day I got to know about the Elementor page builder and started using the free version of Elementor to design websites.
+Being a non-coder, it was a great tool for me to design websites as I wanted to.

 After that, I decided to purchase the Elementor Pro Expert Licence for $199 which I could use on 1000 sites.

-But one thing that always kept bugging on my head was how can I make my websites faster.
+But one thing that always kept bugging my head was how can I make my websites faster.

-Being a Google and HubSpot certified digital marketer I always knew how much the website speed matters, and how it can help businesses to attract and convert more leads and sales.
+Being a Google and HubSpot certified digital marketer I always knew how much website speed matters, and how it can help businesses to attract and convert more leads and sales.

-In the beginning, optimizing websites used to give me a good speed score under 4 sec and sometimes 3 sec, but after a few days, it again used to start dropping the speed by getting slow and then slower, up to 7 to 9 sec.
+In the beginning, optimizing websites used to give me a good speed score of under 4 sec and sometimes 3 sec, but after a few days, it again used to start dropping the speed by getting slow and then slower, up to 7 to 9 sec.

 All of my clients were happy with the design and features of the websites I built for them, but most of them were not happy with the website speed and unfortunately, I could do nothing about it to make them happy.

-Then I determined that I will learn how to keep websites faster and I knew there must be something that can help me to do that but I need to find that, and it was the time when I found Oxygen Builder through a speed comparison video by Louis Reingold on YouTube.
+Then I determined that I will learn how to keep websites faster, and I knew there must be something that can help me to do that, but I need to find that, and it was the time when I found Oxygen Builder through a speed comparison video by Louis Reingold on YouTube.